muthugit/muthugit.github.io/docs/index.md

 {==

-I am a `Full Stack Software Engineer` based in Madurai, India, specializing in building applications for the Industries.
+:wave: I am a `Full Stack Software Engineer` based in Madurai, India, specializing in building applications for the Industries.
+Good experience on major :cloud: platforms

 ==}

 My goal is to build strong {==`backend`==} system and create beautiful {==`frontend`==} system with aggressive {==`project_management`==} & {==`team_management`==} that provides fast, secure and clean products.

 ---
-## contact me
+## :mailbox_closed: contact me

 !!! note ""
     ```